Maratha Empire: Military

-The Maratha army under Shivaji was a national army consisting of personnel drawn mainly from Maharashtra.
+The Maratha Army under Shivaji was a national army consisting of personnel drawn mainly from his empire which corresponds to present-day Maharashtra.
 It was a homogeneous body commanded by a regular cadre of officers, who had to obey one supreme commander.
 With the rise of the Peshwas, however, this national army had to make room for a feudal force provided by different Maratha sardars.
-This new Maratha army was not homogenous, but employed soldiers of different backgrounds, both locals and foreign mercenaries, including large numbers of Arabs, Sikhs, Rajputs, Sindhis, Rohillas, Abyssinians, Pathans, Topiwalas and Europeans.
+This new Maratha Army was not homogeneous, but employed soldiers of different backgrounds, both locals and foreign mercenaries, including large numbers of Arabs, Sikhs, Rajputs, Sindhis, Rohillas, Abyssinians, Pashtuns, and Europeans.
 The army of Nana Fadnavis, for example, included 5,000 Arabs.
+The army of Baji Rao II included the Pinto brothers Jose Antonio and Francisco from the famous Goan noble family who had escaped Goa after trying to overthrow the government in the Conspiracy of the Pintos.

 Some historians have credited the Maratha Navy for laying the foundation of the Indian Navy and bringing significant changes in naval warfare.
 A series of sea forts and battleships were built in the 17th century during the reign of Shivaji.
 It has been noted that vessels built in the dockyards of Konkan were mostly indigenous and constructed without foreign aid.
 Further, in the 18th century, during the reign of Admiral Kanhoji Angre, a host of dockyard facilities were built along the entire western coastline of present-day Maharashtra.
 The Marathas fortified the entire coastline with sea fortresses with navigational facilities.
 Nearly all the hill forts, which dot the landscape of present-day western Maharashtra were built by the Marathas.
-The renovation of Gingee fortress in Tamil Nadu, has been particularly applauded, according to the contemporary European accounts, the defence fortifications matched the European ones.
+The renovation of Gingee Fort in Tamil Nadu, has been particularly applauded, according to the contemporary European accounts, the defence fortifications matched the European ones.

+The Marathas prioritized technical advancement over establishing a modern command structure, resulting in a trade-off.
+While they excelled as craftsmen and technicians, successfully replicating the latest foreign military technology, their ability to govern as nation-builders was hindered because they struggled to effectively manage the intricate workings of command and failed to address the shortcomings in their general staff system.
+The fragmented Maratha state was unable to unite due to political divisions, undoing the progress made through technology.